 Withdrawal limits at many Spanish ATMs are usually around €300 a day.
 If you’re using a foreign debit, credit or cash card, you may have to pay withdrawal fees which can range from around 50 cents to around €3 per withdrawal.

 Banks in Spain

 Spain has a number of big national high street banks (bancos), including banks that operate in other countries.
 The bigger banks in expat-populated cities are likely to have English-speaking services tailored towards the needs of expats.
-The normal opening hours for banks in Spain is from 08:30-14:30.
+The normal opening hours for banks in Spain are from 08:30-14:30.

 The main Spanish banks are:

 - Banco Santander

 There are also many smaller regional banks (cajas) in Spain.
 These are mostly state-owned or cooperatives and operate mainly as savings banks.
 These banks don’t offer the same range of services as bancos and other types of bank in Spain and are less likely to have English-speaking services.
 Many of the smaller cajas have closed down or merged with larger organizations since the financial crisis of 2008.

 You can find several big-name multinational banks in Spain which have branches in major cities and towns.
 These banks have similar opening hours as Spanish banks and will normally offer a range of expat-friendly services.
 Some of the biggest international banks in Spain are:

 - Deutsche Bank

 Spanish residents can also choose to open an account with an online or mobile provider that gives them greater access to their account and access to services at a low cost.
 Available online banks in Spain include: